-9 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below.

-10 After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out:

-- a. looked after children, sometimes referred to as children in public care, or previously looked after children - b. children who live in the catchment area
+- 8 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - 9 After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out: - a. looked after children, sometimes referred to as children in public care, or previously looked after children (please note the revised definition in paragraph 22 below) - b. children who live in the catchment area